A Nature Craft Play Space will keep your kids occupied with good old fashioned fun for hours and hours.

 - hole punches

-I’ve also made a container that holds items I don’t want the girls to use yet or that require my full supervision.
+I’d also suggest you have container that holds items you don’t want your children to use yet or items that might require your full supervision.

 - glue gun